changliu8888/Amazon-driver-coupon/README.md

 Dataframes:

-Main dataframe name: df
+Main dataframe name: df\n
-Dataframe for coupons from Bar: dfbar
+Dataframe for coupons from Bar: dfbar\n
 Data frame converted from df that include income as number: dfnew